How to Grow Peppers

 As soon as the plants begin to produce flowers, start feeding them every week.

 Use a high-potash fertiliser such as liquid tomato feed.

 Potash, or potassium, is one of the three main elements in fertilisers along with nitrogen and phosphorus.
 Potash in particular supports growth of flowers and fruit and so this feed is often increased as the fruits or flowers are beginning to form.

 Pepper plants will often need some support as they grow.

-This can easily be done by planting a small stick (a bamboo stick works great) about an inch of the base of the plant.
+This can easily be done by planting a small stick (a bamboo stick works great) about 3cm from the base of the plant.
 Tie in the main stem to the stake with some garden string.

 Loop a couple of times around the stake and then tie to the stem to avoid rubbing and damage to the plant